jbcoe/polymorphic_value/draft.md

 ```

 * _Remarks_: Let `V` be `std::remove_cv_t<std::remove_reference_t<U>>`.
 This
-  constructor does not participate in overload resolution unless `V*` is
+  constructor shall not participate in overload resolution unless `V*` is
   convertible to `T*`.

 * _Effects_: Constructs a `polymorphic_value` whose owned object  is allocated